ProteinsWebTeam/interpro-pfam-curation-tools/pfam_add_clan_search/README.md

 - NetworkX
 - mysql.connector

+Foldseek should be installed, it can be downloaded from https://github.com/steineggerlab/foldseek.

 Use a screen session and virtual environment to run the scripts in HPC cluster.

 ## Usage